Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 PSNR was calculated to measure the difference between the estimated image and the ground-truth at the pixel level.
 MSSIM was used to evaluate the similarity of the overall structure.
-Higher these values indicate better estimation performance.
+CC shows the strength of the linear relationship between the estimated image and the ground-truth.
+SAM was used to measure spectral fidelity.
+Higher PSNR, MSSIM, and CC indicate better estimation performance, while lower SAM indicates better performance.